icycoldveins/habit_tracker/README.md

 ## Overview

-This project is a full-stack web application with a backend built using Node.js and Express, and a frontend developed with React and Next.js.
+This project is a simple full-stack web app habit tracker with a backend built using Node.js and Express, and a frontend developed with React and Next.js.

 ## Backend